gruntwork-io/docs/_docs-sources/foundations/iac/index.md

 We provide 3 template repos to subscribers that implement best practices regarding the considerations above.

 For each of the repositories below, navigate to the template repository and select **Use this template** -> **Create a new Repository**.
 This will initiate repository creation.
-You should select your org as the owner, add a description if you like, and click **Create repository**.
+You should select your org as the owner, add a description if you like, make sure you are creating a **private** repo, and click **Create repository**.

 The repository template will be created, and you can follow the instructions in the README to bootstrap your IaC Foundations.